slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Take care of your body.
 It’s the most important thing you’ll get for free.
 However the origin of most health problems is not physical but mental.

-> *'There are links between mental health and physical health.
-Physical stress avoids need for control.'*
+> *'Physical stress avoids need for control.'*

 > *'Body language affects your psychology, your mood, and even your hormonal balance.'*

 > *'Action cures everything.
 Plain and simple.'*

+> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

 ### What is the cause of stress?

-Stress is caused by under-stimulation or over-stimulation (worrying about the [past](#on-past) or the [future](#on-future)).
+Stress is caused by under-stimulation or over-stimulation.
 The more relaxed you are, the better you are at everything.

-> *'Under-stimulation = boredom
+- Under-stimulation = depression
-right amount of stress = hustling (stretching comfort zone)
+- Right amount of stress = hustling (stretching comfort zone)
-over-stimulation = anxiety'*
+- Over-stimulation = anxiety

 > *'If you are depressed you are living in the past.
 If you are anxious you are living in the future.